wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    which is the default <strong>shell program</strong> that comes with MacOS machines to process commands of the operating system.

-   A <strong>"blob"</strong> is a set of characters in the last revision identified together by a "hash" calculated from those changes plus some metadata such as the data of the change, the person making the change, etc. We will see later the hash shown is actually the first 7 characters of the full hash.
+   A <strong>"blob"</strong> is the set of characters in the last revision identified by a "hash" calculated from the text changed plus some metadata such as the data of the change, the person making the change, etc. The 7 characters shown is the first 7 characters of the full hash string.

    ### Bash curl command pasted in Terminal

-   A convenient way is this:
+   To run the shell script without first downloading it:

 2. Open a Terminal or Git Bash dialog.
 3. Run a Bash script is by pasting in a Terminal a <strong>bash curl</strong> copied from a web page.